ArshiaAA9/SunnyEngine/README.md

 # SunnyEngine

-SunnyEngine is a personal peroject made by me to learn c++.
+Sunny Engine is a simple personal 2D physics engine project, written in c++ with sdl.

+## Requierments
+Requiers SDl3 and sdl3-ttf and make to be installed.

 ## Installation
-To install and run the demo do
+To clone and run the simulation:
 ```bash
 git clone "https://github.com/ArshiaAA9/SunnyEngine/"
 cd SunnyEngine
 make build run
 ```
+## Controlls
+you can move the main object with W,A,S,D. stop the main object with SPACE delete all object but main object with R